Comment Periods Now Open

 DEP Conducting Long-Term Marcellus Shale Air Monitoring Study in Southwestern Pennsylvania

-The Department of Environmental Protection announced in July of 2012 that it had begun a long-term, one-year air monitoring study of Marcellus shale development.
-The study, which was to take place in Washington County, would measure ambient airborne pollutants in an effort to determine potential air quality impacts associated with the processing and transmission of unconventional natural gas.
+The Department of Environmental Protection is conducting a one-year air monitoring study of Marcellus shale development.
+The study, in Washington County, would measure ambient airborne pollutants in an effort to determine potential air quality impacts associated with the processing and transmission of unconventional natural gas.

 The data from the study will allow DEP to assess any potential long-term impact of emissions from unconventional natural gas operations to nearby communities.
 This initiative will also assist the DEP in its efforts to address the cumulative impact of these operations in the Marcellus shale region.